 FREE AUTOMATED EMAIL UPDATES

-The Island was named initially as Combahee due to the ACE Basin river that flows along its border and then the name was changed in 1968 by Royal Governor Joseph Blake.
+Lady’s Island one of the larger residential communities in northern Beaufort County, South Carolina.
+The Island was named in 1698 by Royal Governor Joseph Blake.
 He called it Lady’s Island in the regard of his wife, Elizabeth Blake.